KillingSpark/rustysd/Readme.md

 ### See for yourself
-Running `cargo build && cargo run --bin rustysd` will build the test service and run rustysd which will start that testservice
+Running `./build_all.sh && cargo run --bin rustysd` will build the test service and run rustysd which will start that testservice

 ## What does not work
 Just some stuff I know does not work but would be cool to have